Task Avoidance Is Not a Behaviour Problem: The Cognitive

 This creates task aversion (Skinner, 1953).
 Learners then avoid tasks, associating them with unpleasantness.
 Avoidance occurs even before learners think about the task's demands (Thorndike, 1911).
 The initial issue grows, making things worse (Pavlov, 1927).

 If the bottleneck is initiation, the solution is to reduce the cognitive cost of the first step.
-Instead of presenting the full task, name one concrete, achievable action that does not require the student to hold the entire task in mind.
+Instead of presenting the full task, name one concrete, achievable action that does not require the learner to hold the entire task in mind.

 In practice, this principle applies across subjects.
 For reading comprehension, instead of "Read the passage and answer the questions," try "Read just the first paragraph.
 Stop there."
 For extended writing, instead of "Write your essay introduction," try "Write your first sentence.
 It can start with the title."
 For science, instead of "Plan and write your method section," try "Write just what materials you would need."
 In maths, instead of presenting problems 1 through 20, direct attention to a single problem with the specific numbers already identified.

 The instruction does not lower the expected standard.
 It reduces the initiation barrier.
-Once the first step is complete, most students continue without further prompting, because the task is now in progress and the working memory cost of continuing is substantially lower than the cost of beginning.
+Once the first step is complete, most learners continue without further prompting, because the task is now in progress and the working memory cost of continuing is substantially lower than the cost of beginning.

 First Step uses cognitive load theory.
 Sweller (1988) found learning improves when we reduce unnecessary load.
 This lets cognitive resources focus on the core task.
 Simple classroom strategies lower initial effort without affecting learning.

 Reading the task aloud.
-For students whose decoding demand is high, the cognitive cost of reading the question competes with the cognitive cost of answering it.
+For learners whose decoding demand is high, the cognitive cost of reading the question competes with the cognitive cost of answering it.
 Hearing the question read aloud frees working memory for planning and execution.
 This is a simple, low-cost accommodation with a clear mechanistic rationale.

-| Student Behaviour | Traditional Response | Cognitive-Informed Response |
+| Learner Behaviour | Traditional Response | Cognitive-Informed Response |

 |---|---|---|